-Leaving Hawaii is hard, but not for the reasons you might suspect.
-People often tell me how lucky I am to live in Hawaii and when they say this I usually suspect that they have a picture in their minds of soft sandy beaches, palm trees and mai tai cocktails.
+Leaving Hawaii is hard, but Christmas in the Intensive Care Unit is worse.
+People often tell me how lucky I am to live in Hawaii.
+When they say this I usually suspect that they have a picture in their minds of soft sandy beaches, palm trees and mai tai cocktails.
 The truth for me is something quite different.

 My family and I live in a very small town in the North Kohala district of the Big Island.
 There is no traffic, no fast food establishments, nor any real reason to go fast.
-Those of us lucky enough to call Kohala home, are blessed with the beauty of the land and the charm and character of the people.
+Those of us lucky enough to call Kohala home, are blessed.
+Kohala is filled with the beauty of the land and the charm and character of the people.
 Aloha is truly alive in Kohala.

 So, as I kiss my wife and children at the airport on Christmas day, I know I will be homesick before long.
-I also know that I am going to the San Francisco bay area where I will be thrust into the intensity of both the place and the pace of what most call “progress”.
-What I do not yet know, is that I will soon be forced to make multiple difficult and painful decisions ultimately leading to the decision to let my sister die.
+I also know that I am going to San Francisco.
+There I will be thrust into the intensity of what most call “progress”.
+What I do not yet know, is that I will soon be forced to make multiple difficult and painful decisions.
+Ultimately, this will lead to the decision to let my sister die.

-The elevator to the Intensive Care Unit (ICU) on the 9th floor at UCSF Medical Center is very fast as it moves between floors but it seems to sit idle for an disproportionate amount of time when the doors are open.
+The elevator to the Intensive Care Unit (ICU) on the 9th floor at UCSF Medical Center is very fast.
+It moves between floors quickly, but it seems to sit idle for a disproportionate amount of time when the doors are open.

 Behind the glass doors of the ICU I enter a world that never stops.
 There are beeps, moans, alarms, strange smells, miles of tubing, coffee cups here and there, giant rotating cylindrical beds, constant movement, stoic parents, brightly colored stuffed animals, white coats, tattooed nurses, monitors with jagged lines and flashing florescent colors, withered children, large windows with views of distant hills, blood soaked bandages, and finally, my sister, Jennifer.